covidgraph/data_template/README.md

 docker push covidgraph/data-my-datasource-script:$tag
 ```

-To be able to puplish your script to the docker hub organization `covidgraph` you need to be member. ping [Martin](https://github.com/mpreusse) or [Tim](https://github.com/motey) for that.
+To be able to publish your script to the docker hub organization `covidgraph` (you need to be member. ping [Martin](https://github.com/mpreusse) or [Tim](https://github.com/motey) for that)
-Otherwise just puplish under your dockerhub username.

 #### Publish via guthub actions

 A more convienent way of puplishing your image is, to let github take care of that.
 You can use github `Actions` for that.
-As an exmaple have a look at https://github.com/covidgraph/data_cord19 or ping [Tim](https://github.com/motey)
+As an example have a look at https://github.com/covidgraph/data_cord19 or ping [Tim](https://github.com/motey)

 ### Register your script at Motherlode